 MotionCode is exactly what you’re doing today – copying the three digits from the back of your card – but with a huge additional level of security. – Oliver Smith

 This is ingenious and yet, so simple.
 I know that most of the cards in the US are still swipe cards and still lack the chip and PIN most of the world has been using for years but this technology would be a step even further in terms of safety.
-Both Société Générale and Groupe BPCE, two of France’s largest banking groups, will be giving these new MotionCode cards to all their customer this year and it will be rolling out in Poland, Mexico, and the UK soon.
+Both Société Générale and Groupe BPCE, two of France’s largest banking groups, will be giving these new MotionCode cards to all their customers this year and it will be rolling out in Poland, Mexico, and the UK soon.

-Are you not annoyed by all those passwords and log in to remember?
+Are you not annoyed by all those passwords and login to remember?
 Well, SecureKey is the startup for you!
 They made a really cool authentication platform that logs you in through the link of your consumer ID and your trusted devices.
 It eliminates the need to store passwords and works on multiple platforms.
 They are a Canadian company from Toronto and helped the government secure their websites through a multi-platform log in.
 I can now log in any government website with my online bank credentials, without the need to remember any new passwords or username.
 They are currently working with the US government and institutions to secure your online experience.

 I think that this type of technology was greatly needed now that our whole world has gone online.
 There is so many passwords to remember that some people simply use the same password everywhere or writes down their passwords in an email or note software.
 Both of these greatly reduces your authentication security and can put you at risk.

 Things like SSL encryption and HTTPS has been adopted by almost all banks now but these might not be enough to keep you safe.
 If someone gets hold of your password and your bank does not offer two-factor authentication, then fraudsters could log in your account.